realmagicgreen/magicgreen-jekyll/_posts/2018-07-01-benefits-of-spirulina.md

 sticky: # 'true' or empty
 photography:  # put here photographer name
 ---
-Spirulina is is a type of bacteria called cyanobacterium, a dark blue-green algae that has been touted as one of the most potent and protective “superfoods” in existence.
+Spirulina is is a type of bacteria called cyanobacterium, a dark blue-green algae that has been touted as one of the most potent and protective **uperfood** in existence.

 {% include image.html name="-03" caption="Spirulina grows in both fresh and salt water.
 Just like plants, cyanobacteria can produce energy out of sunlight, via the process called photosynthesis." %}